Harvest crowns shine in the state parliament: tradition and community celebrated!

 The awarding of the harvest crowns, an integral part of this festival, was particularly celebrated this year.
 The competition is a highlight for the participating groups, who have traditionally presented their artfully tied crowns since the 19th century.
 The winning crown this year went to the Weseram local group of the Potsdam-Mittelmark district women's association, followed by the Harvest Crown team “Michelsdorf” and the group “We Buchholzer” from the Oder-Spree district.
 The harvest crown was presented by the President of the State Parliament, Prof. Dr. Ulrike Liedtke was honored as a sign of community and gratitude to food producers.

-The choice of the first male harvesting nature, Christian Braune, caused a sensation, a young farmer from Nuthetal.
-Brown cultivates 50 hectares of land and is also a plant building consultant.
-His goal is to improve communication between agriculture and consumers and to raise awareness of the challenges of the industry.
-As part of the festival, the harvest crown competition was also emphasized as an important element to preserve rural customs.
+The election of the first male harvest sovereign, Christian Braune, a young farmer from Nuthetal, caused a sensation.
+Braune farms 50 hectares of land and is also a crop production consultant.
+Its goal is to improve communication between agriculture and consumers and raise awareness of the challenges facing the industry.
+As part of the festival, the harvest crown competition was also highlighted as an important element in preserving rural customs.

-But not only the award was a highlight.
-The festival also offered culinary and cultural offers that underline the historical importance of altranft for agriculture in the Oderbruch.
-So you not only celebrated the harvest, but also the 650th anniversary of the place.
+But it wasn’t just the award that was a highlight.
+The festival also offered culinary and cultural offerings that underline the historical importance of Altranft for agriculture in the Oderbruch.
+Not only was the harvest celebrated, but also the 650th anniversary of the town.

 Thanksgiving has evolved over the centuries.
 Originally celebrated by farmers in the Middle Ages to show gratitude for the harvest, it has transformed into a significant social event in rural areas.
 The celebrations are often in churches, inns or village community centers and include traditional parades with decorated floats, music and regional specialties.
 Particularly nice is the tradition of drinking coffee together, which is held after church services and strengthens the community spirit across generations.

-Social change, urbanization and modern lifestyles also influence the traditions of Thanksgiving.
-More and more people fall back on regional products, and awareness of sustainability is growing, which makes the festival a valuable opportunity to live this.
-New event formats and creative activities also play a role here to arouse the interest of younger generations.
+However, social change, urbanization and modern lifestyles also influence the traditions of Thanksgiving.
+More and more people are turning to regional products and awareness of sustainability is growing, making the festival a valuable opportunity to live this.
+New event formats and creative activities also play a role in arousing interest, especially among younger generations.

-In summary, it can be said: The harvest festival in Altranft is not only a festival of gratitude and giving, but also a place where history, community and modern customs merge.
-As Landtag President Liedtke Rightly noted, it remains important to maintain the tradition of the harvest crown and to appreciate the success of the farmers.
-Damage and challenges in agriculture must be recognized to secure the future in rural areas.
+In summary, the harvest festival in Altranft is not only a festival of gratitude and giving, but also a place where history, community and modern customs merge.
+As State Parliament President Liedtke rightly noted, it remains important to maintain the tradition of the harvest crown and to honor the successes of farmers.
+Damage and challenges in agriculture must be recognized in order to secure the future in rural areas.

-For more information about the event and the Harvest Crowns, read more at Meetingpoint Potsdam and that State Farmers' Association Brandenburg.
-The cultural change at Thanksgiving festivals are also in an article by Coffee Institute treated.
+For more information about the event and the Harvest Crowns, read more at Meeting point Potsdam and that Brandenburg State Farmers' Association.
+The cultural changes at Thanksgiving celebrations are also discussed in an article by Coffee Institute treated.